 Visit a different museum every day, especially museums you’ve never been to before.
 We want to go to the Doll Museum, for example.

-Get together with a few other families and compete in your own family Olympics.
+Get together with a few other families and compete in your own DIY family Olympics camp.

 Every year, Denver mom Stephanie Klein plans a Family Olympics.
 She plans activities for all different age groups of kids, events like relay races and egg tosses.
 The parents’ events include the popular daddy hula hoop contest and the blindfolded “mom call” where each mom must find her own child who is calling out, “MOM.”